karagenc/cc4echo/README.md

 # Concurrent Context

 This is a thread safe wrapper for [Echo](https://github.com/labstack/echo)'s `Context`.
-The idea of a thread safe `Context` might seem redundant at first, but given a deep thought, there are times when you run goroutines inside a web handler.
+The idea of a thread safe `Context` might seem redundant at first, but given a deep thought, there are times when you run goroutines inside an HTTP handler.

 **Note:** This is experimental.